-Use the following parameters to configure the following settings for OSPF Area Aggregation:
+Configure the following settings for OSPF Area Aggregation:

-Parameter Description Area ID Allows the entry the OSPF Area ID for which the routing information will be aggregated.
-This Area ID must be previously defined on the Switch.
-Network Number Sometimes called the Network Address.
-The 32-bit number in the form of an IP address that uniquely identifies the network that corresponds to the OSPF Area above.
 Network Mask The corresponding network mask for the Network Number specified above.
 LSDB Type Specifies the type of address aggregation, which is set at Summary.
 Advertisement Select Enabled or Disabled to determine whether the selected OSPF Area will advertise it's summary LSDB (Network-Number and Network-Mask).